Mitochondria: Calcium signaling

 A critical role for the ER in calcium signaling was acknowledged before such a role for the mitochondria was widely accepted, in part because the low affinity of Ca^{2+} channels localized to the outer mitochondrial membrane seemed to contradict this organelle's purported responsiveness to changes in intracellular Ca^{2+} flux.
 But the presence of the MAM resolves this apparent contradiction: the close physical association between the two organelles results in Ca^{2+} microdomains at contact points that facilitate efficient Ca^{2+} transmission from the ER to the mitochondria.
 Transmission occurs in response to so-called "Ca^{2+} puffs" generated by spontaneous clustering and activation of IP3R, a canonical ER membrane Ca^{2+} channel.

 The fate of these puffs—in particular, whether they remain restricted to isolated locales or integrated into Ca^{2+} waves for propagation throughout the cell—is determined in large part by MAM dynamics.
-Although reuptake of Ca^{2+} by the ER (concomitant with its release) modulates the intensity of the puffs, thus insulating mitochondria to a certain degree from high Ca^{2+} exposure, the MAM often serves as a firewall that essentially buffers Ca^{2+} puffs by acting as a sink into which free ions released into the cytosol can be funneled.
+Although reuptake of Ca^{2+} by the ER (concomitant with its release) modulates the intensity of the puffs, thus partly insulating mitochondria from high Ca^{2+} exposure, the MAM often serves as a firewall that essentially buffers Ca^{2+} puffs by acting as a sink into which free ions released into the cytosol can be funneled.
 This Ca^{2+} tunneling occurs through the low-affinity Ca^{2+} receptor VDAC1, which recently has been shown to be physically tethered to the IP3R clusters on the ER membrane and enriched at the MAM.
 The ability of mitochondria to serve as a Ca^{2+} sink is a result of the electrochemical gradient generated during oxidative phosphorylation, which makes tunneling of the cation an exergonic process.
 Normal, mild calcium influx from cytosol into the mitochondrial matrix causes transient depolarization that is corrected by pumping out protons.